Reviews for Car Dealerships 101

 Reviews are too important to your dealership’s success to leave to chance.
 According to a survey conducted by Dimensional Research and sponsored by Zendesk, 90% of respondents said that positive online reviews influenced their decisions, and 86% said their decisions were influenced by negative reviews.

 If a new customer approaches your dealership with kind words or compliments you on social media, it is appropriate to kindly ask that customer to also leave a Google review.
 However, most customers need a little more coaxing.

 So, when you do approach your customer for a review?

 After working through the buying process, let your customer know how important reviews are to your dealership and that you would appreciate the feedback.
 If your customer doesn’t bite, don’t write him or her off.
 Buying a car is a big deal and more likely than not, customers will forget your request.
 Give them a month before requesting a review via email.

 Set up a workflow that triggers an email send 30 days after a new customer purchases a vehicle.
 Keep it short, simple, personal, and to the point.
 Let your customers know how much you value their business and ask them to leave a Google review.
 Provide a link so there is no hassle or confusion.
 Also provide an alternative if your customer was not satisfied with his or her experience, such as a phone number to speak to the sales manager.

 3. Don’t bombard your customers with review requests.

 You can’t force your customers to leave a review, so don’t be pushy.
 One request in person and one via email is appropriate.
-If neither requests convinces your customer to leave a review, don't continue to try as you may annoy the customer.
+If neither requests convince your customer to leave a review, don’t continue to try as you may annoy the customer.

 However, there is a sneaky exception.
 If you email a new customer with a promotion or reminder that it’s time to have an oil change, make one last effort to subtly mention that you’d appreciate a review (include a link).
 Still nothing?
 Cut your losses and focus on keeping your customer happy and willing to come back for his or her next vehicle.